-We also allow for the specification of a budget constraint, which can be used to model, for example, time constraints.
-This leads us to define the \textsc{Frugal-\$Bribery} problem, where we are required to find vulnerable votes with a total cost that is within the budget; such that these votes can be changed in some way to make $p$ win the election.
-Note that the \textsc{Frugal-\$Bribery} problem can be either uniform or nonuniform depending on whether the prices of the vulnerable votes are all identical or different.
-If not mentioned otherwise, the prices of the vulnerable votes will be assumed to be nonuniform. \longversion{We remind that the briber is not allowed to change the non-vulnerable votes in both the \textsc{Frugal-bribery} and the \textsc{Frugal-\$Bribery} problems. }
+We also allow for the specification of a budget constraint, which can be used to enforce auxiliary constraints.
+This leads us to define the \textsc{Frugal-\$bribery} problem, where we are required to find a subset of vulnerable votes with a total cost that is within a given budget, such that these votes can be changed in some way to make the candidate $p$ win the election.
+Note that the \textsc{Frugal-\$bribery} problem can be either uniform or nonuniform depending on whether the prices of the vulnerable votes are all identical or different.
+If not mentioned otherwise, the prices of the vulnerable votes will be assumed to be nonuniform.
+We remind that the briber is not allowed to change the non-vulnerable votes in both the \textsc{Frugal-bribery} and the \textsc{Frugal-\$bribery} problems.